 Fig Salad is one of my favorite quick and elegant recipes for a late summer or early fall luncheon menu.
 I toss peppery baby arugula with a walnut oil-honey vinaigrette and top it with juicy, fresh figs, toasted walnuts, and crumbled goat cheese.
 Heavenly!

 What Type of Figs Should I Use?

 Depending on the month and where you live, you might find different fig varieties stocked at your local market.
 Generally, my local markets will stock either Black Mission, Brown Turkey, or Kadota figs.

 The figs I bought for this recipe were the dark-purple-skinned Black Mission variety.
 When harvested ripe, these figs are sweet with a soft, juicy interior that’s studded with a lot of tiny, crunchy seeds.

-Black Mission figs pair beautifully with creamy cheeses (figs and goat cheese are such a classic pairing), and make a great contrast to the tangy, peppery components in this fig salad.
+Black Mission figs pair beautifully with creamy cheeses.
+Figs and goat cheese are such a classic pairing.
+They make a great contrast to the tangy, peppery components in this fig salad.

 When shopping for figs, bear in mind that they really don’t ripen well once they’re picked from the tree.
 You’ll want to make sure that any variety of the figs you’re buying are soft (but not mushy), with just a bit of give when you press on them.
 They should not feel solid.